Book Censorship in the U.S.

 The data visualization below gives an interactive look at book challenge outcomes by U.S. county from 2021 to 2023.
 Notice the increase in banned and unresolved books.

-Press the triangular "play" button to watch the change.
+Click the triangular "play" ▶ button to see the change.

 Here's another way to see book challenge outcomes by state.